worksofliam/db2Model/readme.md

 * instance methods to fetch models based on foreign references keys
 * classes for tables referenced in foreign keys.

+db2Model is using the odbc driver to connect, which must be installed onto the system running this script.

 ## Usage

 ```